 Don’t be surprised when you see the estimated cost of having your dog’s teeth cleaned.
 The following is a breakdown of a typical visit to the vet’s office for this procedure:

 - The office visit and getting the blood work of the dog can cost around $100.
 This is an essential aspect required before the vet can do the procedure of getting a dog’s teeth cleaned.

 - Surgery and anesthesia costs can go up to $150 on average if the procedure has to be done under anesthesia which is a route quite often taken by vets.

 - The actual costs of dental cleaning are around $150.
 This is the actual purpose of the entire visit, and this cost is the base cost of getting this procedure done.

 - Tooth extractions are sometimes a necessity and they can average $25 to $ 30 per tooth.

 - Extra costs of IV Fluids, Antibiotics, pain injections, etc. These can be summed up around $150.

 - If we look at the total costs of the above-mentioned services, the total cost can go above $500.
 If there are many tooth extractions or there are other complications in the procedure, this cost can go even above $1000.

-Keeping their gums and teeth healthy is a responsibility of all dog owners.
+It is the responsibility of all dog owners to keep their pet’s gums and teeth healthy.
 Most dog owners take very good care of their dogs and listen to the vet’s advice properly and keep their dogs healthy and happy.